Family of late Dundee boy, 6, share touching video from Dundee United promotion celebrations

 The six-year-old Sidlaw View Primary School pupil was an avid footballer, playing for Dundee West FC, and a Dundee United fan.

-Jillian Stewart, Jack’s mum, shared a touching video after the Tannadice side clinched promotion to the Premiership on Saturday.
+Jillian Stewart, Jack’s mum, shared a touching video after the Tannadice side all but clinched promotion to the Premiership on Saturday.

 Jack Stewart’s family share video from United celebrations